3sky/blog-src/content/posts/blog-cds.md

 1. Click `Action` button in [blog-src][5] page.
 1. Then `Skip this: Set up a workflow yourself`, because real men do not read documentation :)
 1. That's joke.
-Creator is easier to use, than exploring all this template.
+Creator is easier to use than exploring all this template.
-1. I need add one file `.github/workflow/main.yaml`
+1. I need to add one file `.github/workflow/main.yaml`

     ```yaml
     name: CI